How to scrape Google AI Mode: citation pills + place cards

 include: Dict[str, bool] # Content options (markdown, html)

-URL Construction with AI Mode Parameters
+URL construction with AI Mode parameters

 # AI Mode requires specific URL parameters